Imagine a solitary violin playing in an empty room. It is the only sound you hear. Tinnitus can be like this violin, attracting your entire attention.

 When you see an Interhearing audiologist, he or she will help create a course of treatment that suits your needs.
 The treatment goal is to manage your tinnitus.

 Over time, through sound treatment, the tinnitus becomes less noticeable.
 This is like the violin when joined by a room full of other instruments.
-If you listen hard you can identify the violin, but otherwise it does not stand out.
+If you listen intently, you can identify the violin, but otherwise it doesn’t stand out.

 Finding relief, gaining control

 Our goal is to help you understand and gain control of your tinnitus rather than letting it take control over you.
-There is no cure for tinnitus, but having a better understanding of how to manage your tinnitus can help you feel better.
+There is no cure for tinnitus but having a better understanding of how to manage it can help you feel better.